 - How much intent for your product or service has increased in the past week?

-The Value of Intent Data
+The Value of Intent Data in 2023

 Determining the best course of action and the value of intent data is probably the most challenging part for sales and marketing teams.
 Intent data presents the opportunity to identify early buyer interest with intent signals.
 With intent data, you gain a competitive advantage by being able to build, filter, and prioritize targeted account lists, personalize outreach, and predict and weigh your lead scoring model.
 All this together can ultimately help you quickly build a larger revenue pipeline, increase conversion rates and acquire new customers.